What is SMS Signature, and How to Add a Signature to a Text Message?

 • Finally, tap Save to store your signature shortcut

 Now, whenever you type your shortcut in a message, it will automatically expand into your full signature.
+In case you want to delete the signature, follow these steps:

 • Go to Settings > General > Keyboard > Text Replacement